DHTMLX/docs-diagram/docs/guides/integrations/angular_integration.md

 #### Import source files

-Open the file and import Diagram source files.
+Open the file and import Diagram Editor source files.
 Note that:

-- if you use PRO version and install the Diagram package from a local folder, the imported path looks like this:
+- if you use PRO version and install the Diagram Editor package from a local folder, the imported path looks like this:

 ~~~jsx
 import { DiagramEditor } from 'dhx-diagram-package';